megseekosh/vocal_tract_vowel/README.md

 ## Acoustic measurements
 Throughout these notebooks, the output from the cells has been cleared as it contains deanonymized participant information

-`1_triple_formant_tracker.ipnyb` - track formants in three ways: 1) Inverse Filter Control Formant (Watanabe, 2001), 2) ESPS covariance, and 3) ESPS autocorrelation.
+`1_triple_formant_tracker.ipynb` - track formants in three ways: 1) Inverse Filter Control Formant (Watanabe, 2001), 2) ESPS covariance, and 3) ESPS autocorrelation.
 Requires a .wav file for each speaker.
 Then, each tracker generates a directory containing the files with various acoustic measurements for each speaker (f0, formants, etc.).
 LPC order of 10 specificed for the children and 12 for the adults.

-`2_get_median_formant.ipnyb` - compute the median measurement of each formant from the three trackers at 25%, 50%, and 75% of the vowel.
+`2_get_median_formant.ipynb` - compute the median measurement of each formant from the three trackers at 25%, 50%, and 75% of the vowel.
 Generates the file `med_formants.csv` which can be used in `3_check_for_outliers.ipnyb`, `get_vt_length.ipnyb`, and to generate the manuscript results

-`2_get_median_formant_lpc8.ipnyb` - same as above, but attempting to track formants using an LPC filter order of 8 for children aged 4-6 years; this performed markedly worse than an LPC order of 10 (lots of mistracked F2) so LPC order of 10 was used for all children
+`2_get_median_formant_lpc8.ipynb` - same as above, but attempting to track formants using an LPC filter order of 8 for children aged 4-6 years; this performed markedly worse than an LPC order of 10 (lots of mistracked F2) so LPC order of 10 was used for all children

-`3_check_for_outliers.ipnyb` - histograms that visualize overlap in formant distribution by age group and individual speaker to identify mis-tracked formants
+`3_check_for_outliers.ipynb` - histograms that visualize overlap in formant distribution by age group and individual speaker to identify mis-tracked formants

-`get_vt_length.ipnyb` - compute child and adult vocal track length and DeltaF ratio using F1-F3 (for children) and F1-F4 (for adults); this script is sewn into the R script `3_vtl_results.Rmd` that generates the results section
+`get_vt_length.ipynb` - compute child and adult vocal track length and DeltaF ratio using F1-F3 (for children) and F1-F4 (for adults); this script is sewn into the R script `3_vtl_results.Rmd` that generates the results section

 ## Data analysis